 Why should I choose a LelaCHOICE loan over other similar loans by other lenders in the market?

 Lela is the Louisiana’s non-profit source for college financing over the last 40 years.
 Lela is a different type of organization.
 Lela is part of the Louisiana Public Facilities Authority (LPFA), which was set up as a public trust.
 Our mission is to provide you with access to information and best tools to plan an pay for college.
 We put your interests first and strive to improve our services and programs.
-We offer better terms and rates and offer you o provide programs which provide the best savings Before students and
+We offer better terms and rates to provide programs with the best savings.

 Should I apply for a LelaCHOICE student education Loan instead of a federal student loan?

 No. Before students and families consider a private student loan, we strongly encourage them to understand and take advantage of all sources of student financial aid, at the state and federal level, which includes federal loans for students The LelaCHOICE student education Loan is designed to supplement — not replace — other sources to fill funding gaps for students and parents.
 Students and parents should work with financial aid professionals at their respective colleges and universities to explore and exhaust all sources of student financial aid before seeking a LelaCHOICE student supplemental loan.